 Ultimately the piece manifests as a slow-burning character study that may not offer up much in the way of cheap, easy thrills but it compensates for a lack of action with natural, unforced creepiness and methodical tension-building.
 It’s also an impressively acted affair.
 Christopher Lloyd still has great presence and it’s wonderful to see him take part in something as underground as I Am Not a Serial Killer.
 But the film really belongs to Records, whose intensely cerebral performance finds the humanity buried deep beneath the film’s icy façade.
 It’s a break-out performance you just have to experience for yourself.

-Recommendation: A movie that exists on the fringe of humanity and flirts with insanity at every turn, I Am Not a Serial Killer is a bonafide midnight horror gem that offers much to fans of thoughtful, meditative storytelling.
+Moral of the Story: A movie that exists on the fringe of humanity and flirts with insanity at every turn, I Am Not a Serial Killer is a bonafide midnight horror gem that offers much to fans of thoughtful, meditative storytelling.
 And fans of Stranger Things should find much to like here as well.

 Running Time: 104 mins.

 Quoted: “I’ve been clinically diagnosed with sociopathy, Rob.
 To me, you’re an object, you know.
 You’re a thing.
 You’re about as important to me as a cardboard box, and the thing about cardboard boxes is that they’re totally boring on the outside, right?
 But sometimes, if you cut them open, there’ll be something interesting on the inside.
 So, while you’re saying all these boring things to me, I’m thinking about what it’d be like to cut you open.”

 All content originally published and the reproduction elsewhere without the expressed written consent of the blog owner is prohibited.